LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/ckad/04-k8s-pod-design.md

 - Blue/Green deployment involves running 2 identical production environments, Blue and Green,
   - where Blue is the current live environment and Green is the new version.
-- All Traffic is switched to Green after thorough testing, enabling a quick rollout to Blue if issues arise.
+- All Traffic is switched to Green after thorough testing, enabling a quick rollback to Blue if issues arise.
 - Procedure:
   1. Set labels on Blue deployment, e.g., version: v1
   2. Set selector on Service object, e.g., version: v1